dlike230/Penn-Labs-Frontend_Application/README.md

 The site includes several meta tags to make it easy for search engines to pick up information about the site.
 For example, it includes a description of the page and keywords.
 I also added small bits of microdata in a few places (e.g. itemscope, itemprop, etc.).

+## Project structure

+Javascript:

+* animations.js uses JQuery to ensure smooth scrolling when a link to a specific part of the page is clicked.
+* form_scripts.js extracts data from the form and displays it in a Bootstrap modal.
+* cart.js keeps track of the items in the cart and manages cart animations.

+CSS:

+* forms.css styles the form in the center of the page, as well as any associated buttons.
+* styles.css handles general styling.
+* cart.css handles the appearance of the cart, as well as some of the components of cart animation that are not controlled through Javascript.
+* navbar.css positions and styles the navbar at the top of the page, as well as any associated buttons.
+* animations.css styles the page's animations that are reused throughout several areas.
+* enhancements.css adds styling to scrollbars and text highlighting.

+HTML:

+* index.html contains the entire project's HTML resources and links to all scripts and stylesheets.
+* Some HTML is generated dynamically through JavaScript, such as items in the cart.

+There are

 ## Built With